podcast

 Changing Lives with guest Nan Tepper

 Wendi and Nan discuss the joy and freedom of embracing your authentic self, speaking your truth, and doing what you love instead of what pleases others.
 Go here for Changing Lives videos, blog posts, and other helpful mental and spiritual health resources.
-Get full access to Changing Lives at wendigordon.substack.com/subscribe
+This is a public episode.
+If you would like to discuss this with other subscribers or get access to bonus episodes, visit wendigordon.substack.com

 2025-05-30